sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

    - turn off fsck for root partition
    - deactivate  "multiverse" and "universe" repos to save ~60MB in /var/lib/apt/lists/
    - set swappiness to 0 (def. = 60)
-   - create mount points for logfiles and create /var/err

 var2rd.sh